 Useful info

-Guilin: top things to do
+Top things to do

 Compared to Yangshuo and Xingping, Guilin is the city best connected with the rest of China.
 In addition to an airport at the moment, there are three train stations: the north station called Guilin Bei (桂林北站), the west station Guilin Xi (桂林西站), and the main station Guilin (桂林站).
 On this site, you will find a detailed guide about the train stations in Guilin.

-If you have time you could spend a day in Guilin otherwise I suggest you go directly to Yangshuo or Xingping.
+If you have time, you could spend a day in Guilin.
+Otherwise, I suggest you go directly to Yangshuo or Xingping.

 Where to stay in Guilin

 Since I didn’t spend much time in Guilin, I have no particular hotel to recommend.
-You can find some good deals on Booking.com or on Trip.com.
+You can find some good deals on Booking.com or Trip.com.

 Xingping (兴坪) travel guide